cardozo-coding/class-04-bootstrap/README.md

-# Cardozo Coding Front-End Class 3
+# Cardozo Coding Front-End Class 4

 ## Objectives

-Learn about Bootstrap and apply a Bootstrap theme.
-Finish personal website.
+Finish personal website and host it live on Github.

 ## Process
 - Download all the files on this page using the [Download ZIP](https://github.com/cardozo-coding/class-04-bootstrap/archive/master.zip) link on the right -->